-If you are in the London area, you can drop off your drives and pick up your Digital Cinema packages at our East London based office.
+If you are in the London area, you can drop off your drives and pick up your Digital Cinema packages at our Soho based studio.

-We provide DCPs on special hard drives and for shorter programs, they can be delivered on a USB pen drives.
+We provide DCPs on special hard drives (CRU), and shorter programs on a USB pen drives.